 CENTURY XIX – PRE-RECORDINGS ERA

 This first section, which brings us back during years 1800, is maybe the most important of all.
-The major idea brought by it resolves a continuous confusion that make 2016 universe impossible to understand: the fundamental difference between the Music industry and the Recordings industry.
+The major idea brought by it resolves a continuous confusion that makes the 2016 universe impossible to understand: the fundamental difference between the Music industry and the Recordings industry.

-Since it is everything we ever knew during our lifetime, we tend to strongly believe the industry of recordings is equal to the industry of music, which is deeply wrong.
+Since it’s all we ever knew during our lifetime, we tend consider as a given that the industry of recordings is equal to the industry of music, which is deeply wrong.

 - the composition, created by the author and / or the composer and owned by the latter.

 - the media, produced by the major, sold by retailers, owned by consumers